aesophor/wmderland/README.md

 Written in C++ using [Xlib](https://en.wikipedia.org/wiki/Xlib).
 This project is still in very early stage of development, so there are lots of bugs.

+## Performance Analysis
+Wmderland uses an `unoredered_map` to map Window to Client*, which is O(1).

+I try to eliminate sequential search as much as possible.

 ## Build Requirements
 * g++
 * make